 En Vacker Utställning examines the connection between beauty and ugliness in contemporary art.
-The exhibition shall exhibit the works of 12 Swedish and Finnish artists and artist pairs, who all approach the theme from different perspectives, while crossing the borders of various forms of art.
+The exhibition shows the works of twelve Swedish, Finnish, Norwegian and Sami artists and artist couples, who all approach the theme from different perspectives, while crossing the borders of various forms of art.

 What is beautiful and what is ugly?
 Our understanding of beauty is closely bound to culture and time.
 Beauty is socially acceptable, desired and valued.
 Beauty requires ugliness as its counterpart.
 Ugliness is however considered to be a negative quality; it does not abide by rules or accepted norms.
 Ugliness often represents bad taste, it is unpleasant, or it can even be experienced as threatening; such as issues related to illness, or issues that are spoilt or twisted.